distribution/distribution/docs/configuration.md

       <code>tenant</code>
     </td>
     <td>
-      no
+      yes
     </td>
     <td>
       Your Openstack tenant name.
+You should provide at least one information of tenant: tenant name or tenant id or both.
     </td>
   </tr>
   <tr>